Understanding Fixed Index Annuities

 Fixed index annuities don't charge fees like other financial products.
 However, the spread among the cap, the participation rate, and the actual return of the market index are "costs."
 If the index returns 10%, but the cap rate is 7%, the insurance company will keep a portion of that 3% difference.
 The same principle applies to the participation rate.

 It's important to understand every aspect of fixed index annuities before you make any financial decisions.
 Here's a quick rundown of the most frequently asked questions about this type of annuity.

 What happens if the market goes down?

-Fixed indexed annuities have protections in place to preserve your principal contribution and credited earnings even when the market is down.
-Future earnings in a fixed indexed annuity fluctuate depending on the performance of the market index that you have chosen.
-Should the return of the market index be negative during an interest crediting period, fixed indexed annuities guarantee you against loss.
+Fixed index annuities have protections in place to preserve your principal contribution and credited earnings even when the market is down.
+Future earnings in a fixed index annuity fluctuate depending on the performance of the market index that you have chosen.
+Should the return of the market index be negative during an interest crediting period, fixed index annuities guarantee you against loss.